 So what do you gain out of this?

 Bringing the combined capabilities of IoT and AI to a platform allows you to start with your IoT initiative right away, making full use of your operational infrastructure and benefiting from the platform’s built-in security.
 Ideally, your infrastructure consists of a public or a virtual private cloud that extends towards an on-site IoT edge device.

 Quicker adoption times

-Developing on a platform that combines both IoT and AI capabilities allows you to make rapid advances with your IoT initiatives.
+Developing on a platform that combines both IoT and AI capabilities in one AIoT platform allows you to make rapid advances with your IoT initiatives.
 When all the building blocks are available within one product and the heavy technical challenges are removed from the outset, you can truly focus on what matters most — getting value out of your IoT data.
-IoT platforms with AI capabilities already address some of the more common challenges to IoT adoption and have tackled some well-known hurdles in advance.
+IoT platforms with machine learning capabilities and AI algorithms already address some of the more common challenges to IoT adoption and have tackled some well-known hurdles in advance.

 Adoption across multiple industries

 Cross-industry adoption is another advantage of the AIoT platform model.
 It is often the case that you can transfer approaches and tools across use cases and adapt solutions applicable to one industry to another.
 This is IoT collaboration written large.
 Companies and even entire industries will be now encouraged to exchange ideas and approaches.
 Ultimately, this will lead to establishing cross-industry best practices and advancing innovation.